aloiscochard/codex/README.md

 # Codex

-This tool download and cache the source code of packages in your local hackage, he can then use this local cache to generate a `tags` file aggregating the sources of all the dependencies of a given cabal project.
+This tool download and cache the source code of packages in your local hackage, it can then use this local cache to generate a `tags` file aggregating the sources of all the dependencies of a given cabal project.

 You basically do `codex update` in your cabal project directory and you'll get a `codex.tags` file that you can use in your favorite text editor.